padogrid/bundle-mosquitto-tutorial-virtual-clusters/README.md

 ### Archetype 7

-Archetype 7 increases the Archetype 6 HA by including additional clusters.
+Archetype 7 increases the level of availability and scalability of Archetype 6 by including additional clusters.
 Instead of limiting to two (2) brokers in Archetype 6, Archetype 7 creates multiple clusters to increase the number of brokers.

 ```yaml
 clusters: